gridsome/gridsome/README.md

 ### 2. Create a Gridsome project

 1. `gridsome create my-gridsome-site` to create a new project
-2. `cd my-gridsome-site` to open folder
+2. `cd my-gridsome-site` to open the folder
-3. `gridsome develop` to start local dev server at `http://localhost:8080`
+3. `gridsome develop` to start a local dev server at `http://localhost:8080`
 4. Happy coding 🎉🙌

 ### 3. Next steps